elemental/Elemental/doc/source/blas-like/level1.rst

 :math:`A := \bar A`.
 For real datatypes, this is a no-op.

 .. cpp:function:: void Conjugate( Matrix<T>& A )

-   The serial version (templated over datatype).

 .. cpp:function:: void Conjugate( DistMatrix<T,U,V>& A )

-   The distributed version (templated over the datatype and the distribution of :math:`A`).

 :math:`B := \bar A`.

 .. cpp:function:: void Conjugate( const Matrix<T>& A, Matrix<T>& B )

-   The serial version (templated over the datatype).

 .. cpp:function:: void Conjugate( const DistMatrix<T,U,V>& A, DistMatrix<T,W,Z>& B )

-   The distributed version (templated over the datatype and the individual distributions of :math:`A` and :math:`B`).

 Copy
 ----
 Sets :math:`Y := X`.

 .. cpp:function:: void Copy( const Matrix<T>& X, Matrix<T>& Y )

-   The serial implementation (templated over the datatype).

 .. cpp:function:: void Copy( const DistMatrix<T,U,V>& A, DistMatrix<T,W,Z>& B )

-   The distributed implementation (templated over the datatype and the individual distributions of :math:`A` and :math:`B`).

 DiagonalScale
 -------------